 You can create a Database Engineering Question to test candidates on their knowledge of database management systems.
 Database Management System refers to the technology of storing, modifying retrieving data of the users efficiently while taking appropriate security measures.
-Through a Database Engineering question, you can test a candidate's knowledge of the queries to retrieve relevant data.
-This article will take you through the steps in creating a Database Engineer question.
+You can test a candidate's knowledge of the queries through a Database Engineering question to retrieve relevant data.
+This article will take you through creating a Database Engineer question.

 - In the Select Question Type dialog box, under the Roles-based category, click on Database.

 A. Problem Name

 The problem name should be short and topical.
 It should not give any hints to solve the problem.

 While you can assign any score you want for the questions you create, we use certain standards for assigning scores to the questions we create that you might find useful.

 For an easy question that can be solved in 15 minutes

 For a medium question that can be solved in 30 minutes

 For a difficult question that can be solved in 45 to 60 minutes